schematical/summercampmba/ch1-intro.md

 Some of the most famous gold medalist olympians and professional x-games atheletes to have ever walked the face of this earth have traveld great distances to attend camp; many even to train here.
 ********/

+####Back of the book quote:

+* (Build A Bow) 25 times markup on a clothing item and gets the customer to assemble it
+* (Digital Media)How they get their customer to pay to come produce comercials for camp
+* (Staff Turnover)How they survive with 25-50% staff turn over a week